-Between three and eight times a year, London’s air pollution is particularly high.
-On these days, you can protect yourself and others by avoiding the car and using backstreets to walk and cycle instead.
+Between 3 and 8 times a year, London’s air pollution is particularly high.
+On these days, you can protect yourself and others by avoiding the car and using back streets to walk and cycle instead.

-Transport for London now broadcast air quality advice across London whenever pollution is high or very high.
-You will see notifications at Tube stations, bus stops, river piers, on digital signs along major roads and Transport for London is publishing information on its website.
+Transport for London (TfL) now broadcasts air quality advice across London whenever pollution is high or very high.
+You will see notifications at Tube stations, bus stops, river piers, on digital signs along major roads.
+Information is also published on the TfL website.

 Measuring air pollution

 We predict London’s air pollution levels using a model that estimates how pollution will spread over time and distance.
 The pollutants modelled for the Mayor’s Air Quality Strategy are nitrogen dioxide (NO2) and particulate matter (PM10 and PM2.5) as these are often linked with health problems.
 The EU has also set target levels for these pollutants that each member state must achieve.